AleshaTasnim/TagueApp/README.md

    - For iOS devices, go the camera app and scan the QR code
    - For Android devices, scan the QR code inside the app
+   - Follow on screen instructions, and additional commands will be shown in the terminal
 9. **End server:**

    Select